-Sakai provides course file storage for instructors through the Resources tool.
+Sakai provides storage through the Resources tool.
 Files can be hidden from students altogether or released at a specific time.

 At Notre Dame